How to check the type of a variable or object in JavaScript?

 Using instanceof operator

-In JavaScript, the instanceof operator is used to determine the type of an object during runtime.
-It returns a boolean result indicating whether the object is an instance of a specific class.
+In JavaScript, the instanceof operator is used to determine whether an object is an instance of a specific constructor function or class.
+It returns a boolean result indicating whether the object is an instance of the specified type.

 Syntax

-In the above syntax, object_name is the name of an object whose type you want to determine.
+In the above syntax, object_name is the name of an object whose type you want to determine, and constructor_function is the constructor you want to test against.

 Example